wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-secure-score/includes/2-explore.md

 #### Products included in Secure Score.

-Secure Score currently includes recommendations for Microsoft 365 (including SharePoint Online, Exchange Online, OneDrive for Business, Microsoft Information Protection, and more), Azure AD, and Cloud App Security.
+Secure Score currently includes recommendations for Microsoft 365 (including SharePoint Online, Exchange Online, OneDrive for Business, Microsoft Information Protection, and more), Azure AD, and Defender for Cloud Apps.
 Recommendations for other security products, such as Microsoft Defender for Identity (formerly Azure ATP) and Microsoft Defender for Endpoint (formerly Microsoft Defender ATP), are coming soon.
 The recommendations won't cover all the attack surfaces associated with each product, but they're a good baseline.
 You can also mark the improvement actions as covered by a third party.

 ## Knowledge check